vedantroy/jsmv/README.md

 You can either provide a JS snippet or a file that contains a JS snippet.

 The JS snippet has access to the variable `f`.
 By default `f` is described by the [defaultFileObj class](./defaultFileObj.ts).
 It's well commented.
+There's also `ctx` which is a variable that is persistent between every execution of the snippet.
+It is possible to add/delete properties on `ctx`, but re-assignment is impossible.

 _Entry_ = The current file/directory being operated on.